genius257/AutoIt-HTTP-Server/README.md

 Added:

-- GET variables are now supported, instead for being included as the file name
+- Query strings are now supported, instead for being included as the file name/path
 - PHP support
 - More MIME types
 - 404 status code when returning the 404 response